 - a.
 A gilts-based approach is in line with the pension industry standard approach for valuing "settlement amounts" and is also widely used across the LGPS, although we are aware of a recent trend towards alternative approaches used to discourage employer exits.
-(Note: we believe the best way to discourage employer exits would be to provide better risk management options). - b.
+(Note: we believe the best way to discourage employer exits would be to provide better risk management options.) - b.
 A gilts-based approach is able to be hedged.
 It allows assets to be invested in a way that closely matches the funding approach.
 The current and proposed approach cannot be hedged.

-One of the arguments for this new approach is that it provides more stability, but this is not true.
+One of the arguments for the proposed new approach is that it provides more stability, but we do not believe this to be true.
 The Fund's assets and the proposed exit liabilities do not move in line and we are not aware of any investment strategy that can hedge the proposed approach.
 It is very important that the Fund considers what this means for employers for whom LGPS obligations often represent a very material balance sheet risk.
-Having an exit position that is not able to be hedged is difficult to accept due to the risk attached.
+Having an exit position that is not able to be hedged is not acceptable to us.

-Note that the fact that there is single-investment strategy, including for orphan liabilities, is not a reason to dismiss this argument.
-The decision to stick with a single investment strategy is not one we agree with.
+Note that the fact that there is currently a single investment strategy, including for orphan liabilities, is not a reason to dismiss this argument in our opinion.
+The decision to stick with a single investment strategy is also not one we agree with.